freeverseio/laos-erc721/README.md

 ## Additional resources

-- **LAOS Whitepaper**: For a comprehensive understanding of the LAOS project, you can review the [whitepaper](https://github.com/freeverseio/laos-whitepaper)
+- **LAOS Whitepaper**: For a comprehensive understanding of the LAOS project, please review the [whitepaper](https://github.com/freeverseio/laos-whitepaper)

 - **LAOS Roadmap**: To explore the future plans and updates for LAOS, visit the [roadmap](https://github.com/freeverseio/laos-roadmap)